spacebudz/nebula/README.md

 <p align="center">
   <img width="140px" src="./assets/nebula.svg" align="center"/>
   <h1 align="center">Nebula</h1>
-  <p align="center">A marketplace contract including a chain indexer and event listener for individual projects.</p>
+  <p align="center">A Cardano NFT marketplace contract including chain indexer and event listener for individual projects.</p>
 </p>

 ⚠️ The contract hasn't been thoroughly tested yet.
 Use the contract at your own risk.
 Changes/improvements will still happen.
 Changes can also be breaking.